-All students in Year 7 and 8 are invited to continue their musical development by joining one of our music ensembles from Term 1.
+All students are invited to continue their musical development by joining one of our music ensembles from Term 1.

-We offer private lessons on a revolving timetable so that students do not miss the same academic class each week, while developing their musical skills.
-We also offer shared instrumental lessons or 15 minute lessons to provide a cheaper alternative.
+We offer private lessons for all instruments, on a rotating timetable so that students do not miss the same academic class each week, while developing their musical skills.
 Lessons are available to all students, whether they are experienced instrumentalists or beginners.

 The school has some instruments for hire for students taking private lessons.
-Instruments are hired through the school library system and cost $50 per semester for most instruments except for nylon string guitar which is $20 per semester.
+Instruments are hired through the school library system, at a cost of $100 - $200 per year, depending on the instrument.

 We have a dynamic classroom music program and aim to ensure that students love music, as well as receive a high quality music education.